src-d/jgit-spark-connector/README.md

 ## Python pre-requisites:

-* Python >= 3.4.x (engine is tested with Python 3.4, 3.5 and 3.6 and these are the supported versions, even if it might still work with previous ones)
+* Python >= 3.4.x (jgit-spark-connector is tested with Python 3.4, 3.5 and 3.6 and these are the supported versions, even if it might still work with previous ones)
 * `libxml2-dev` installed
 * `python3-dev` installed
 * `g++` installed

-# Examples of engine usage
+# Examples of jgit-spark-connector usage

-**engine** is available on [maven central](https://search.maven.org/#search%7Cga%7C1%7Ctech.sourced.engine).
+**jgit-spark-connector** is available on [maven central](https://search.maven.org/#search%7Cga%7C1%7Ctech.sourced.engine).
 To add it to your project as a dependency,

 For projects managed by [maven](https://maven.apache.org/) add the following to your `pom.xml`: